cloudnoize/CodeAnalysis/MicroLock.md

 Finally, some action, let's see

  - `static_assert(MaxSpins + MaxYields < (unsigned)-1, "overflow")` assert if the result of MaxSpins + MaxYields  is bigger than unsigned can hold, in case it is `MaxSpins + MaxYields` will be promoted to a bigger type than 32bits unsigned, the cast to `(unsigned)-1` results in a all 1 bit pattern i.e. the max unsigned value.
- - Atomic load the word that contains the lock, the load uses memory_order_relaxed not impose any synchronization across threads
+ - Atomic load the word that contains the lock, the load uses memory_order_relaxed not impose any synchronization across threads, it won't be a problem as it's being used in conjunction to  a compare exchan
  -

 > Written with [StackEdit](https://stackedit.io/).